gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/migrating-from-gvl.rst

 * rename imported packages: replace ``net.gini.android.vision`` with ``net.gini.android.capture``,
 * rename class names: replace ``GiniVision`` with ``GiniCapture``,
-* use the Gini Pay Bank SDK capture configuration
+* use the Gini Bank SDK capture configuration

 This is how it was used in the Gini Vision Library: